Woah… My knee popped— what going on?

 - Some of you had an actual injury.
 You twisted your knee or you were struck by someone else.
 Your knee popped initially at the moment of impact, and it continues to pop.
 This third group is also a group we should examine in the office.
 As we go deeper into this post we are going to walk through the most common causes of knee popping, with and without preceding trauma.

-The vast majority of people with grinding or popping in their knee do not have pain, and do not need to worry.
-There are some interesting scientific studies which show that people whose knees grind, and click become very fearful.
+As an aside… grinding or clicking is not the same as popping.
+Grinding is almost never worrisome.
+There are some interesting scientific studies that show that people whose knees grind, and click become very fearful.
 They worry that the clicking or grinding in their knee means that they are wearing away their cartilage.
 They worry that this means that they will develop osteoarthritis of the knee.
 For the vast majority of you, your knees are grinding or clicking (what we refer to as knee crepitus) because of normal structures moving around in the joint.
 That means that this will not cause osteoarthritis.
-There are MRI studies which showed that the sound when we crack our knuckles is caused by gas bubble expansion.
+There are MRI studies which showed that the sound we make when we crack our knuckles is caused by gas bubble expansion.
 That is not dangerous.
-There are studies which show that normal joint fluid moving within our knees can cause clicking.
+There are studies that show that normal joint fluid moving within our knees can cause clicking.
 Again, that is normal.